sunil-20/Text-classification-project/README.md

 * __Website__: https://www.consumerfinance.gov/data-research/consumer-complaints/

 ## 3. EDA & Feature Engineering <a name="eda"></a><br>
-This section provides some useful information regarding the data and visualisations of important text used in the complaints.
-Similarly
+This section provides some useful information regarding the data and visualisations of important text used in the complaints.<br>
+The following table highlights the product or complaint type and the number of complaints in each categories.<br>
 | Product    | Number of complaints |
 | :---        |    :----:   |
 |1.
 Credit card or prepaid card|                                                     4023|